imranye/ciphersInPython/README.md

-# # Ciphers in Python!
+#Ciphers in Python!

-In attempting to leanr more about encryption, I am challenging myself to codevarious cyphers, as well as break them!
+In attempting to learn more about encryption, I am challenging myself to codevarious cyphers, as well as break them!

 ## Want to contribute?